aperturerobotics/starpc/README.md

 See the ts-proto README to generate the TypeScript for your protobufs.

 Also check out the [integration](./integration/integration.ts) test.

+Supports any AsyncIterable communication channel with an included implementation for WebSockets.

 This repository uses protowrap, see the [Makefile](./Makefile).